Quality guru Shigeo Shingo is credited with developing the concept of Just-in-Time Manufacturing (JIT) which involves the coordination of:

 All stakeholders in the project work to ensure just the right material, in the right amounts, arrives at the right time.
 Everything must flow as planned.

-Applying JIT is a risk to most companies compared to their traditional operating methodology.
-It should not be forced or implemented with significant investment if forethought and enterprise-wide engagement.
+Applying JIT adds a new risk to most companies compared to their traditional operating methodology.
+A minor error or interruption in the flow of materials or information can be very costly and outweigh the intended benefits.
+JIT should not be forced or implemented with significant investment if forethought and enterprise-wide engagement.

 Companies apply JIT to receive goods only as they are needed in the production process which normally has the effect of reducing inventory costs.
 A reduction in inventory enhances cash flow but doesn't always flow to the bottom line.